What Causes Hip Pain?

 The Older Hip

-If you are in the older population group, you will be more vulnerable to age-related hip issues such as hip arthritis, trochanteric bursitis and GTPS (Greater Trochanteric Pain Syndrome).
-Functional limitations could include simply walking, sit to stand, single-leg standing, stairs or even sleeping in severe cases.
+If you are in the older population, you will be more vulnerable to age-related hip issues such as hip arthritis, trochanteric bursitis and GTPS (Greater Trochanteric Pain Syndrome).
+Functional limitations could include walking, sitting to stand, single-leg standing, stairs or even sleeping in severe cases.

 The Sporting Hip

-Younger sports-related hip issues may come on after prolonged running, jumping or landing activities.
-Specific sporting hip conditions should be discussed and thoroughly assessed by your hip physiotherapist.
+Younger sports-related hip issues may arise after prolonged running, jumping or landing activities.
+Your hip physiotherapist should discuss and thoroughly assess specific sporting hip conditions.
 Biomechanical deficits and subtle hip weakness that may only show on a slow-motion video are just two of the potential causes of sporting hip injuries.

 Groin pain is one of the most common symptoms associated with hip joint pathologies such as hip osteoarthritis and hip labral injury.
-Many other causes of groin pain need to be excluded by a health professional.
+A health professional must exclude many other causes of groin pain.
 More info: Groin Pain.